kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/arch/x86/resctrl.rst

 		as long as there are enough RMID counters available to support number of monitoring groups.

+"num_mbm_cntrs":
+	The number of monitoring counters available for assignment.

 "max_threshold_occupancy":
 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy